PatrickC12/PartIIIRPC/README.md

 -Check gradient of linear regions of plots.
 Should be consistent across plots.
 Linear resistance due to spacers (and edge) in RPC, as well as gas mixture.

 -Repeat measurement of N2 with larger RPC (flush for longer!)

+- Put a line @ 690 mV on SiPM count vs threshold to mark regime change